-It’s almost become a trope at this point.
-Your friend’s aunt bought some Apple stock way back when and now lives full-time on a yacht.
-Or your cousin knows somebody who knows somebody who bought some Microsoft stock for a few dollars a share in the ’80s, and now they’re a multimillionaire.
+It’s almost become a trope at this point: Your friend’s aunt bought some tech stocks a long time ago, and generated massive returns over the years.
+Or, your cousin knows somebody who knows somebody who bought some tech stock for a few dollars per share in the 1980s, and now they’re a multimillionaire.

-These stories are practically the stuff of urban legend.
-But if you’re looking to buy a first tech stock or want to add some diversity to your portfolio, you may find the reality to be slightly different from the stories.
+While these anecdotes are enticing, if you’re looking to buy a first tech stock or want to add some diversity to your portfolio, you may find the reality to be slightly different from the stories.
 There are many kinds of tech stocks, each with its own performance trends, pros, and cons.
-Here are a few fundamental truths worth knowing about investing in tech stocks.
+Here are a few things to know about investing in tech stocks.

 Why Investors Are Investing in Technology

-The top five most valuable companies in the S&P 500 are technology-related companies.
-These firms — Apple, Microsoft, Alphabet (the parent company of Google), Amazon, and Tesla — have an average market capitalization, or overall stock value, near $1 trillion or more.
-And during the past five years, the stocks of these companies have experienced substantial growth.
+As of July 2024, the top five most valuable companies in the S&P 500 are in the tech sector.
+These firms — Apple, Microsoft, Nvidia, Amazon, and Meta — have an average market capitalization, or overall stock value, more than $1 trillion.

 Investors flock to technology companies, especially the previously mentioned tech giants, because they’re often considered solid businesses.